 Volunteers in our local NCT branches provide a range of free community support for expectant and new parents, and have shown great creativity in moving their support online.
 Parents can find out what is happening in their area on our local activities and meet ups page.
 Trained volunteer peer supporters also offer support for women experiencing mental health issues or facing particularly challenging situations.

-Our Walk and Talks operate under a specific government exemption for charities running support groups for new parents, which mean that more than six people are allowed to meet at one time.
-We have developed safe operating protocol and risk assessments to ensure the safety of our volunteers, parents, babies and children joining the walk.
+We have developed safe operating protocol and risk assessments to ensure the safety of our volunteers, parents, babies and children joining the walks.
 The risk of transmission of Covid-19 is known to be lower outdoors and there are real benefits of being outdoors and active for mental and physical health.

 Infant feeding support